 American farmers need new opportunities.

 According to Farm Aid (a nonprofit organization that is working to save family farms), some 330 farm operators leave their land every week!

 By adopting biofuels, we can dramatically reduce our reliance on foreign oil and spur growth in agribusiness within just 10 to 15 years.
 This scenario is not far-fetched!

-I cant speak for the oil industry.
-But investing with government and private business in the growing biofuel infrastructure would be a great start.
+I can’t speak for the oil industry.
+But investing with government and private businesses in the growing biofuel infrastructure would be a great start.